Fear of missing out is hurting youth sports

 Fear of missing out is also what drives adult or senior level practices into lower and lower levels of the sport.
 Morning workouts, strength training, goal sessions, and nutrition planning for children are appearing in clubs all over the United States.
 Let be frank: Any coach who believes he controls what a 12-year-old eats is taking himself too seriously.

 A youngster's participation is routinely referred to as his swimming career.
 And, using the lazy, inappropriate but ever popular same but less training philosophy, youngsters engage in the same kind of training as their senior level counterparts just less of it.
-Some coaches claim that visiting relatives over the Christmas holiday will ruin their swimming career or maybe a meet that's still two months away.
+Some coaches claim that visiting relatives over the Christmas holiday will ruin a young athlete's swimming career or maybe a meet that's still two months away.

 Bill Price (firstname.lastname@example.org) is the Chief Information Officer at USSA Malaysia in Kuala Lumpur.